crownstone/bluenet/README.md

 Let us now install the SoftDevice on the nRF51822:

-* cd scripts
+    cd scripts
-* ./softdevice.sh build
+    ./softdevice.sh build
-* ./softdevice.sh upload
+    ./softdevice.sh upload

 Now we can build our own software:

-* cd $BLUENET
+    cd $BLUENET
-* make
+    make

-And we can upload it:
+Alternatively, you can build it using our script:

-* cd scripts
+    cd scripts
-* this would do the same as building above ./firmware build crownstone
+    ./firmware.sh build crownstone

+There is also an upload and debug script.
+The first uses `JLink` to upload, the second uses `gdb` to attach itself to the running process:

-* ./firmware.sh upload crownstone
+    ./firmware.sh upload crownstone
-* ./firmware.sh debug crownstone
+    ./firmware.sh debug crownstone

-You can also run:
+You can also run everything in sequence:

-* ./firmware.sh all crownstone
+    ./firmware.sh all crownstone

 And there you go.
 There are some more utility scripts, such as `reboot.sh`.
 Use as you wish.